Edward Sul, PhD

 Visiting Scholar, Saïd Business School, University of Oxford (January–May 2026)

 I am an Associate Professor of Accounting at George Washington University.
 My research examines how information moves through capital markets, with a focus on international settings, regulation, disclosure, and corporate governance.
-I am also interested in behavioral biases in financial decision-making and how those biases shape the production and processing of accounting information.
-My work has been published in Journal of Accounting and Economics, The Accounting Review, Management Science, and Contemporary Accounting Research.
+I am also interested in behavioral biases in financial decision-making and information frictions that shape the production and processing of accounting information.
+My work has been published in Journal of Accounting and Economics, The Accounting Review, Management Science, Contemporary Accounting Research, and Review of Accounting Studies.

 At George Washington University, I teach Introduction to Managerial Accounting at the undergraduate and graduate levels, Advanced Strategic Cost Management in the Master of Accountancy program, and a doctoral seminar on information in capital markets in the Accounting PhD program.